kobotoolbox/docs/docs/_sources/quick_start.md.txt

 Here's how to quickly get started with a **new form**, deploy it as a **survey project**, and **start collecting data** in the field.

-## Sign up and the first login
+## Sign up and Login

-Visit [kf.kobotoolbox.org](https://kf.kobotoolbox.org) to create a new account.
-If you work for a humanitarian organization, please sign up at [kobo.humanitarianresponse.info](https://kobo.humanitarianresponse.info) instead.
+KoBoToolbox is a free and open source software.
+If you work for a humanitarian organization, please sign up at [kobo.humanitarianresponse.info](https://kobo.humanitarianresponse.info).
+If you are an individual or work for any other non-humanitarian organizations, please visit [kf.kobotoolbox.org](https://kf.kobotoolbox.org) to create a new account.
 After activating your account through the emailed link, you can log in to access your account.
+To find out more about which server you should use, please visit [here](server.md).

 ## Create your first form